AmbiML/sparrow-cantrip-full/docs/Testing.md

 All tests passed!
 ```

-Shell commands bloat a system image so are conditionally compiled in.
+Shell commands bloat a system image so are conditionally compiled in
+(in particular release builds do not include any test commands).
-Check DebugConsole/cantrip-shell/Cargo.toml for features named "TEST_*".
+Check `DebugConsole/cantrip-shell/Cargo.toml` for features named "TEST_*".
 These control the set of test commands, some of which are platform-dependent.
 Beware that some builtin tests may generate assertions that will kill the
 console shell; e.g.